ENS-t-SNE: Embedding Neighborhoods Simultaneously t-SNE: Related Work

-where the weights $\alpha = [\alpha_1,\alpha_1,\dots,\alpha_K]$ are subject to the constraints $\sum_{k=1}^K \alpha_k = 1,\quad 0\leq\alpha_k\leq 1,$ and $\gamma>1$ is a fixed parameter.
-Here the objective is to find an embedding $X$ that minimizes a weighted sum of the MDS stress \eqref{eq:mds_stress} for the different dissimilarity matrices.
-The parameter $\gamma$ balances between just finding the embedding that produces the smallest single stress $\sigma^2(\mX; \mD^k)$ and assigning equal weights to all of the individual stress values.
-This idea, along with similar multi-view generalizations of other visualization algorithms, are implemented by Kanaan et al.~\cite{kanaan2018multiview}.
+The approaches above seek to achieve one of two objectives: either generating an embedding that encompasses multiple subspaces~\cite{bo2010msne,xie2011msne,xia2010multiview}, thereby potentially blending the information and lacking a guarantee of preserving individual subspaces of interest, or solely creating 2D projections where each corresponds to a distinct subspace~\cite{rodosthenous2021multi,mitra2020multi}.
+In the latter case, however, the challenge lies in establishing clear correspondences between these views.
+The advantage of ENS-t-SNE is that it first creates a 3D embedding, where all the information is encoded and specific projections contain more fine-grained information based on subspaces of interest.
+Thus, there are smooth transitions between the subspace views; consequently, ENS-t-SNE ensures coherence across all 2D perspectives, fostering a more nuanced and comprehensive representation of the underlying data.

 \textbf{Multi-Perspective Simultaneous Embedding (MPSE)}.
-In the approaches described under Multi-view multidimensional scaling, the assumption is that the given dissimilarity/distance matrices measure the same relationship in the data with possible errors.
-However, it is possible that the different dissimilarity matrices measure different relationships in the data.
-MPSE aims to find an embedding of a graph, such that the different perspectives $P^k(X)$ of the embedding $X$ can visualize the different dissimilarities $\mD^k$ simultaneously~\cite{hossain2021multi}.
+Motivated by multi-view MDS, introduced in~\cite{bai2017multidimensional, kanaan2018multiview}, MPSE~\cite{hossain2021multi} computes a 3D embedding and set of projections from the 3D embedding much like ENS-t-SNE.
 The MPSE algorithm can be seen as a generalization of MDS that is able to visualize multiple distance matrices simultaneously, by producing a three-dimensional embedding, so that the different distance matrices are preserved after projecting the 3D coordinates to 2D ones using specified projections.
-Given a set of $M$ $N\times N$ distance matrices $D^1,D^2,\dots,D^M$, MPSE aims to find 3D coordinates $x_1, x_2, \dots, x_N$ for the samples $i=1, 2, \dots, N$ and a set of 3D to 2D projection matrices $\Pi^1,\Pi^2,\dots,\Pi^M$ so that
+Given a set of $M$ distance matrices of size $N\times N$: $\mD^1,\mD^2,\dots,\mD^M$, MPSE aims to find 3D coordinates $\vx_1, \vx_2, \dots, \vx_N$ for the samples $i = 1, \dots, N$ and a set of 3D to 2D projection matrices $\Pi^1,\Pi^2,\dots,\Pi^M$ so that

-where $\sigma^2$ is the MDS stress function \eqref{eq:mds_stress}.
-While MPSE optimizes global distances (as it generalizes MDS), the algorithm proposed here, ENS-t-SNE, optimizes local distances (as it generalizes t-SNE).
+where $\sigma^2$ is the MDS stress function.
+MPSE aims to preserve global distances: all pairwise distances in the input high-dimensional space must match all pairwise distances in low-dimensional space.
+In contrast, ENS-t-SNE aims to preserve in low dimensional space only local neighborhoods.